ccp-eva/competitive-altruism/README.md

   Therefore, in triadic trials we expect a mean offer of 3.5 with a SD of 1.5 (95% of data between 0.5 and 6.5).
 I think the SD should be higher because here the offers depend   on both individuals propensities towards altruistic offers.
 If one proposer is not altruistic, the partner may offer just a bit more to be selected).

 **Consecutive/Simultaneous condition**
  Effect only in triadic trials.
-The expectation is that consecutive trials would allow individuals to better focus on their own offers and also on the offers of their partners.
+The expectation is that consecutive trials would allow individuals to better focus on their own offers and on the offers of their partners.
  Therefore we expect an offer increase in consecutive trials.
  In consecutive trials we expect a mean offer of 2.5 with a SD of 1 (95% of data between 0.5 and 4.5) In simultaneous trials we expect a mean offer of 4 with a SD of 1.5 (955 of data between 1 and 7)